juruen/cavalieri/README.md

 #### WITH(EXP)

-Use this macro as a way to create a stream that modify any of the event's fields.
+Use this macro as a way to create a stream that modifies any of the event's fields.

 It defines *e* as an event within its scope.
 You can call mutable functions on